 5.1 When a child's parents are notified of the allocation of a primary school place, they can request deferment of the child's admission.
 The School will agree to deferment to later in the school year or until the child reaches compulsory school age in that year.
 Parents can also request that their child attends part-time until the child reaches compulsory school age.
 The parent would not however be able to defer entry beyond the beginning of the term after the child's fifth birthday, nor beyond the academic year for which the original application was accepted.
 The place at the school will be held open for the child and not made available to another child.
 For summer born children if the place is not taken up by the summer half- term then a fresh application must be submitted usually for entry into Year 1, as the admissions application is only valid for the academic year in which you applied.
-The School may withdraw the offer of the place if it is not taken up after deferment and offers will only be made when the Admission Number (AN) for the school has been reached and there are additional children seeking places.
+The School may withdraw the offer of the place if it is not taken up after deferment and offer the place to another child according to the School priority criteria.
+Such withdrawals of offers will only be made when the Admission Number (AN) for the school has been reached and there are additional children seeking places.
 Where an offer of a place is withdrawn in this way, the child will not be entitled to free transport to a more distant school.